systeminit/si/app/docs/src/reference/typescript/asset_builder/classes/SecretPropBuilder.md

 # Class: SecretPropBuilder

-Creates a prop [and a socket] in an asset with which to connect a secret
+Creates a prop in an asset with which to connect a secret

 ## Example